 The mission of the School of Medical Laboratory Science is to guide the educative process of students to a professional level of competency, as measured by a national certification examination and feedback from employers of our graduates.
 Further, it is our mission to serve the community through continuously improving quality medical care and effective use of education and technology for our staff and students in a personal and compassionate environment.

-Our goal is to develop Medical Laboratory Scientists who are proficient in:
+Our goals are to develop Medical Laboratory Scientists who are proficient in:

 - Establishing and following procedures for collecting and processing biological specimens for analysis.

-- Accurately performing analytical tests on body fluids, cells and cell products, demonstrating an awareness of professional limitations, and understanding when to request assistance.
+- Accurately performing analytical tests & reporting results of tests on blood, body fluids and other clinical samples, demonstrating an awareness of professional limitations, and understanding when to request assistance.

 - Evaluating, interpreting, and relating analytical data, while making judgments regarding possible discrepancies; confirming abnormal results; utilizing and verifying quality assurance procedures and developing solutions to problems concerning the generation of laboratory data.